SvanBoxel/organization-workflows/README.md

 > ❗ The token in the dispatch payload is redacted in the workflow logs and cannot be used by users that only have read access to the `.github` repository.
 Any user who has _push access to the main branch of the `.github` repository_ can however use this token in a workflow and execute commands that are within the scope of this application.
 (See [App permissions](#app-permission))

 ### 🚀 Ready to go
 You're ready to go!
-Two examples of centralized workflow can be found [here](./examples), an example organization that uses this app [here](https://github.com/saturn-inc), and the video below explains from start to end how to set this up yourself.
+Two examples of centralized workflow can be found [here](./examples), an example organization that uses this app [here](https://github.com/saturn-inc), and [this video](https://drive.google.com/file/d/1Ums09BTHwS2h2TrH9dLsw5z98wFvJxDa/view?usp=sharing) explains from start to end how to set it up yourself.

-// todo

 ### App permissions
 This app needs the following permissions: